 Enforcement of Interim Measures

-This chapter addresses the enforcement of interim measures of relief issued by international arbitral tribunals.
+This chapter addresses national courts’ enforcement of interim measures of relief issued by international arbitral tribunals.
 The topic is treated in three parts: the evolution of the legal framework for such enforcement, examples of measures that have been enforced, and suggestions for drafting interim measures to maximise their potential enforceability.

 Evolution of legal framework for enforcing arbitral interim measures

-Apart from national court decisions, what has been the view of commentators and practitioners as regards enforceability under the New York Convention of arbitral interim measures?
-As noted, Mr Veeder, at the 1998 UN conference, regarded the ‘better view’ as that the New York Convention did not enforce arbitral interim measures, and UNCITRAL itself appeared to agree, when it subsequently identified issues raised at that 1998 conference that might merit further consideration as to possible solutions: ‘The prevailing view, confirmed also by case law in some States, is that the Convention does not apply to interim awards’.However, Albert Jan van den Berg, perhaps the leading scholar of the New York Convention, believed otherwise, specifically criticising UNCITRAL’s report because it ‘does not give a source for this statement’ and noting that ‘there does not appear to be a “prevailing view” on this question’ since – at least as at 2000, when Mr van den Berg voiced his critique – ‘[t]he reference to case law “in some States” is, to my knowledge, limited to one Australian court decision, which is moreover not entirely persuasive’.
+When UNCITRAL subsequently identified problems raised at that 1998 conference that one of its working groups should address, it included the problem of arbitral interim measures’ enforceability and – appearing to echo Mr Veeder – explained: ‘The prevailing view, confirmed also by case law in some States, is that the Convention does not apply to interim awards.’
+Not all scholars agreed about the New York Convention’s limitations.
+For example, Albert Jan van den Berg, a leading scholar of the Convention, specifically criticised UNCITRAL’s report because it ‘does not give a source for this statement’ and noted that ‘there does not appear to be a “prevailing view” on this question’ since – at least as at 2000, when Mr van den Berg voiced his critique – ‘[t]he reference to case law “in some States” is, to my knowledge, limited to one Australian court decision, which is moreover not entirely persuasive’.
 Mr van den Berg found greater wisdom in the ‘pragmatic view’ exemplified by US case law, which he said recognised that ‘no major obstacles to the enforcement of a “temporary” award seem to exist’.

 An award will be enforced in accordance with its terms.
 If one of the terms is that the order contained in the award is for a limited period of time, the enforcement will correspondingly cover that period of time.
 If the interim award is subsequently rescinded, suspended or varied by an arbitral tribunal, that will as a rule be laid down in a subsequent interim award, which can also be enforced.

-UNCITRAL resolved to fill that void when it embarked on revising its Model Law in 2001.
-The revised Model Law that UNCITRAL ultimately promulgated in 2006 includes a sprawling new Article 17 on interim measures, of which subsections 17H and 17I establish an explicit right and mechanism to enforce arbitral interim measures in the national courts of any relevant jurisdiction.
-Article 17H requires that an arbitral interim measure, no matter how styled (as an award, an order, a decision) ‘shall be recognized as binding and . . . enforced upon application to the competent court, irrespective of the country in which it was issued’, subject to certain limited grounds for non-enforcement set forth in Article 17I.
-These include the grounds already established for non-enforcement of awards on the merits under Model Law Article 36 (which derives, in turn, from Article V of the New York Convention), plus a few grounds only relevant to interim measures, such as that a party has not fulfilled a tribunal requirement to post security for the interim measure.
+The 2006 Model Law sought to replace this widely varying legal landscape with one comprehensive regime addressing both arbitral interim measures and their judicial enforcement.
+Thus, the revised Model Law includes a sprawling new Article 17 on interim measures, of which subsections 17H and 17I establish an explicit right and mechanism to enforce arbitral interim measures in the national courts of any relevant jurisdiction.
+Article 17H requires that an arbitral interim measure, no matter how styled (as an award, an order or a decision) ‘shall be recognized as binding and . . . enforced upon application to the competent court, irrespective of the country in which it was issued’, subject to certain limited grounds for non-enforcement set forth in Article 17I.
+These include the grounds already established for non-enforcement of merits awards under Article 36 of the Model Law (which derives, in turn, from Article V of the New York Convention), plus a few grounds relevant only to interim measures, such as that a party has not fulfilled a tribunal requirement to post security for the interim measure.

 Reports from practitioners and arbitral institutions indicate that parties are seeking interim measures in an increasing number of cases . . .
 To the extent arbitral tribunals are uncertain about issuing interim measures of protection and as a result refrain from issuing the necessary measures, this may lead to undesirable consequences, for example, unnecessary loss or damage may happen or a party may avoid enforcement of the award by deliberately making assets inaccessible to the claimant.
 Such a situation may also prompt parties to seek interim measures from courts instead of the arbitral tribunals in situations where the arbitral tribunal would be well placed to issue an interim measure.

 Thus, a final reason why UNCITRAL developed a detailed regulation regarding arbitral interim measures was to give tribunals greater confidence in exercising their interim authority.
-Indeed, UNCITRAL delegates subsequently imported nearly all the provisions on tribunal interim measures from Article 17 of the Model Law into Article 26 of the updated Arbitration Rules (2010).
+Indeed, UNCITRAL delegates subsequently imported nearly all the provisions on tribunal interim measures from Article 17 of the Model Law into Article 26 of the updated Arbitration Rules (2010), which is more likely to guide the actual conduct of arbitrations than is the Model Law.

-In this regard, the impact of the revised Model Law is likely to extend beyond the 30 or more states that have formally adopted the updated statute.
-That is because the dramatic shift in perspective reflected in the new Model Law – the recognition that arbitral interim measures are important and that their enforceability may be crucial to the effectiveness of international arbitration itself – provoked much discussion in the world of transnational dispute resolution, both during UNCITRAL’s five years of drafting and thereafter.
-And UNCITRAL’s work coincided with complementary changes both in national laws (for example, practically no jurisdiction now confines the issuance of interim measures to courts instead of arbitrators)and perhaps even in prevailing views as to the scope of the New York Convention.
+What accounts for this growing solicitude for arbitral interim measures?
+It seems likely that the dramatic shift in perspective reflected in the revised Model Law (i.e., the recognition that arbitral interim measures are important and that their enforceability may be crucial to the effectiveness of international arbitration itself) stimulated a broader awareness in the world of transnational dispute resolution.
+Moreover, UNCITRAL’s work coincided with complementary changes both in national laws (for example, practically no jurisdiction now confines the issuance of interim measures to courts instead of arbitrators) and even in prevailing views as to the scope of the New York Convention.
 As expressed by Gary Born:

 the constitutional character of the Convention contemplated that Contracting States’ legislation would need to change, to give full effect to the Convention, and that States’ views of non-arbitrability and public policy would evolve over time; there is no reason that the term ‘award’ should not include reasoned, signed decisions by arbitrators on requests for provisional measures when Contracting States have (almost universally) recognized the authority of arbitrators to grant such relief.